seanf316/P3-Reclaim-The-Light/README.md

 When the user has entered into a fight with an enemy a new screen will display containing the following:

-Ascii art - I choose a skull head to engage the user and its colored in red to draw the users attention to the screen.
+Ascii art - I choose a skull head to engage the user and it is colored in red to draw the user's attention to the screen.

 Enemy name - The enemy name is taken randomly from the enemy.txt file.
-Its colored in red to draw the users attention to the screen.
+It is colored in red to draw the user's attention to the screen.

 Enemy stats - The enemy stats are generated using the gen_enemy() function that calls the Enemy class.
-The stats consist of Health, Attack, Defense, Chance and Name.
+The stats consist of Health, Attack, Defense, Chance, and Name.
 Each stat generates a random number between the values set in the function i.e. health = random.randint(80, 100)
 ![Initiating Battle](/docs/screenshots/battle.webp)

 #### **Engaged in Battle**